thradams/universalerror/README.md

 # Universal Error Code

-Just like unicode but for error codes.
+Imagine an error like an unicode character.
+You search for a message and you can reuse the error code.